i-zhen/Reactor-C/README.md

 ## 2. Lexing
 The file `Lexer.java` contains a partial implementation of a lexer.
 Your job is to complete the implementation.
 In particular, you have to complete the implementation of the method `next` in the `Lexer`-class.
 It is strongly recommended that you fill in the missing details, rather than rolling our own `Lexer` from scratch.
 Furthermore, do not remove the existing public methods, e.g. `getErrorCount` and `nextToken`.
 The tokens that your lexer needs to recognise are given in the file `Token.java`.
+Note that you are **not** allowed to use [the Java regular expression matcher](https://docs.oracle.com/javase/7/docs/api/java/util/regex/Matcher.html) in your implementation.

 A hint: It is recommended to use the [Character-class methods](https://docs.oracle.com/javase/7/docs/api/java/lang/Character.html) to test whether a character is a digit, whitespace, etc.